 What you need to know about blood sugar

 Maybe you bought a blood sugar meter because you’ve been given a concerning diagnosis of pre-diabetes or diabetes.
 Or maybe one of these conditions runs in your family.
-Perhaps you are just curious to know what food does to your blood sugar levels and are willing to sacrifice a few drops of blood to find out.
-If you are new to testing your blood sugar, be assured that it is simple to do.
+Perhaps you’re just curious to know what food does to your blood sugar — and willing to sacrifice a few drops of blood to find out.

-Whether you’re experienced at it or not, testing your blood sugar can help you better identify what dietary patterns lower your blood sugar over time.
-It can also help you identify specific foods that trigger blood sugar spikes.
+Whether you’re experienced at it or not, testing your blood sugar can help you better identify which dietary changes lower your blood sugar over time.
+It can also help you identify specific foods that raise blood sugar.

 1. Getting started

-In addition to a meter and strips, you will need a lancet, which contains a short, small needle that will prick your finger quickly and (almost) painlessly.
-These needles are very inexpensive and are discarded after each use.
-Most blood sugar meters come with a lancet and a dozen or so replacement needles.
+In addition to a meter and strips, you’ll need a lancet, which contains a short, small needle that will prick your finger quickly and (almost) painlessly.
+Lancets are very inexpensive and are discarded after each use.
+Most blood sugar meters come with a lancet and about a dozen replacement needles.